Rescue the weak and needy. Deliver them out of the hand of the wicked. Psalm 82:4

 Joshua Renews the Covenant

 30 Then Joshua built an altar to the Lord, the God of Israel, on Mount Ebal, 31 as Moses the servant of the Lord commanded the Israelites, as it is written in the book of the law of Moses: an altar of uncut stones, on which no one had lifted up any iron.
 They offered burnt offerings on it to the Lord and sacrificed peace offerings.

 32 He wrote there on the stones, a copy of Moses’ law, which he wrote in the presence of the Israelites.
 33 All Israel, with their elders, officers, and judges, stood on both sides of the Ark before the Levitical priests, who carried the ark of the Lord’s covenant, the foreigner as well as the native, half of them in front of Mount Gerizim, and half of them in front of Mount Ebal, as Moses the servant of the Lord had commanded at the first, that they should bless the people of Israel.

 34 Afterward he read all the words of the law, the blessing and the curse, according to all that is written in the book of the law.
 35 There was not a word of all that Moses commanded which Joshua did not read before all the assembly of Israel, with the women, the little ones, and the foreigners who were among them.

 The Parable of the Unrighteous Steward

-8 “His lord commended the dishonest manager because he had done wisely, for the children of this world are, in their own generation, wiser than the children of the light.
-9 I tell you, make for yourselves friends by means of unrighteous mammon, so that when you fail, they may receive you into the eternal tents.
+8 “His lord commended the dishonest manager because he had acted wisely, for the children of this world are, in their own generation, wiser than the children of the light.
+9 I tell you, make friends for yourselves by means of unrighteous mammon, so that when you fail, they may receive you into the eternal tents.